 Soon after the financial crisis, homeownership rates plummeted and never made a full recovery.
 And as millennials entered the workforce with mountains of student loan debt, they were further deterred from the housing market.
 Coupled with their choice to rent instead of buy, millennials’ market behaviors drove homebuilding titans to pivot towards single-family build-to-rent development projects.

-And cue the Covid-19 pandemic, when thousands of city-dwellers traded their high-rise apartments for suburban houses with lots of outdoor space.
+Then, in 2020, thousands of city-dwellers traded their high-rise apartments for suburban houses with lots of outdoor space.
 As a result, the demand for horizontal living communities grew exponentially.
 Amid the large-scale shift to working from home, residents reevaluated their needs and desires for living spaces.

 Hassle-free single-family homes with multifamily amenities